- Freshman Year

 Naviance Test Prep can be used to prepare either for the SAT or ACT.
 Initial diagnostic tests allow the program to tailor an individualized regimen for students based on their specific areas of strength/weakness.

 Mr. Sushinsky and Mr. Maxham also offer an SAT preparation class on Saturdays from October to January.
 Please contact David Maxham (firstname.lastname@example.org) for more information.

 ACT or SAT?

 Students can take either test; colleges accept both.
 Some students perform better on the SAT; others on the ACT.
 Students are encouraged early in their high school years to make a determination about which test is a better fit so that they have more time to prepare for that specific test.
 The best way to make this determination is to take full-length practice tests of each toward the end of their 10th-grade year.
-The Heights offers these practice tests during the school year.
+The Heights offers opportunities to complete these practice tests during the academic year.